The Samples (album)

-The Samples is the eponymous debut album by The Samples.
-Produced by Walt Beery, the album was initially recorded and released independently, but was later released on Arista Records in May 1989, and then re- re-released in 1993 on What Are Records?.
+The Samples is the debut album by the Samples.
+Produced by Walt Beery, the album was initially recorded and released independently, but was later released on Arista Records in May 1989, and rereleased in 1993 on What Are Records?.
+It was recorded for around $5,000.

+Critical reception

+Trouser Press stated that the album "is filled with gentle, pleasant melodies that make the most of Kelly's vocals, his harmonies with bassist Andy Sheldon and the ringing interplay of Kelly's lead guitar with Charles Hambleton's acoustic guitar, mandolin and banjo."

 Track listing

 All songs written by Sean Kelly, except where noted.